touir1/100DaysOfMLCode-Challenge/README.md

 **Link of Work:**   I passed the time reading so no work examples for today.

 **TODO Next:**
-- [ ] Test out the linear regression algorithm (coded from scratch and using some ML libraries)
+- [ ] Test out the linear regression algorithm with python(coded from scratch and using some ML libraries)
-- [ ] Try to represent data into graphs
+- [ ] Try to represent data into graphs with python
 - [ ] Learn how to animate the learning process of ML algorithms